-The Philippine General Radio Net Developed during the Japanese Occupation, 9 October 1944.
+The Philippine General Radio Net was Developed during the Japanese Occupation, on 9 October 1944.
 U.S. Army CMH.

 A Marine radioman in a foxhole with Filipino guerrillas by James Turnbull; 1945, “Via Shore Party radio, a Marine transmits information from Filipino guerrillas concerning the numbers and disposition of Japanese defenders of Luzon during the invasion of Lingayen on January 9, 1945.
 In the background, a signalman semaphores a message to ships offshore.”
 Gift of Abbott Laboratories NHHC 88-159-KN